Sainikhil-hub/Sainikhil-hub/README.md

 - 📫 How to reach me in LinkedIn
 - https://www.linkedin.com/in/cheedalla-sai-nikhil-b826b4326?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: u look like a dog
+- ⚡ Fun fact: snails have teeth

 <!---
 Sainikhil-hub/Sainikhil-hub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->